aaron-grau/curic/ruby/readings/why-git.md

 2. You decide which files you want to add to your next commit and add them to the staging area.
 Your files are now **staged**.
 Don't want a change to be committed?
 Simple - don't stage that file.
 3. You commit all of the files in your staging area and create a snapshot which permanently lives in your local Git directory.
 Your files are now **committed**.

 (Note: all of this happens locally.
-Pushing files to your remote repository is separate business.)
+Pushing files to your remote repository is a separate business.)

 Ok, so how do we actually stage and commit files?
 To be explained in the following readings!